-Results from this study, revealed that the selected isolates were sensitive to Occimum grastissimum at different concentrations and expressed different diameter zones of inhibition while MIC carried out on the isolates revealed that some of the isolates had MIC at 100mg/ml and MFC at $\geq$ 200mg/ml while some had MIC at 200mg/ml and MFC >200mg/ml.
-This result is an indication that Occimum grastissimum possess strong antimicrobial potentials .This could be attributed to the presence of phytochemical compounds such as steroids, terpenoids which are known for their numerous importance and use in traditional medicine.
+Results from this study, revealed that the selected isolates were sensitive to Occimum grastissimum at different concentrations and expressed different diameter zones of inhibition while MIC carried out on the isolates revealed that some of the isolates had MIC at 100mg/ml and MFC at ≥ 200mg/ml while some had MIC at 200mg/ml and MFC >200mg/ml.
+This result is an indication that grastissimum possess Occimum strong antimicrobial potentials .This could attributed to the presence of phytochemical compounds such as steroids, terpenoids which are known for their numerous importance and use in traditional medicine.
 This agrees with previous works by Ameh, 2010, in their work antimicrobial activities of leaves of Occimum grastissimum were observed.
-Another by Orji, et al., (2015) concords that Occimum grastissium leaves posseses antifungal properties.
+Another by Orji, al., (2015) concords that Occimum et grastissium leaves posseses antifungal properties.
 In yet another study by Adekunle and Uma, (2005) stated that Occimum grastissium leaf extract at higher concentration did not support growth of fungi (Absidia blakslseeana, Macrophomina phareolina and Fusarium solani).
 This is also in agreement with our findings.

-Methanolic extract of Euphorbia hirta leaves tested for antifungal susceptibility on the isolates revealed that 9 isolates were sensitive to the extract at different concentrations and different diameter zones of inhibition ranging from 10mm to

-20mm while 3 were resistance to of the extracts.
-To strengthen this, MIC of the extract was carried out and it was observed the 3 isolates that were resistance that had their MIC at concentration above 200mg/ml others that were sensitive had their MIC at concentration between 100mg/ml and 200mg/ml except Pestalotiopsis microspora that had its MIC at concentration $\geq$ 50mg/ml and MFC at $\geq$ 100mg/ml while concentration citrinum had its MIC at Penicillum concentration $\geq 25$ mg/ml and its MFC at concentration $\geq$ 50mg/ml.
-This is an indication that methanolic extract of

-Euphorbia hirta leaves posses antifungal properties that are effective on these isolates and this can be attributed to presence of active ingredients present in the leaves extract.
+Methanolic extract of Euphorbia hirta leaves tested for antifungal susceptibility on isolates revealed that 9 isolates were sensitive to the extract at different concentrations and different diameter zones of inhibition ranging from 10mm to 20mm while 3 were resistance to of the extracts.
+To strengthen this, MIC of the extract was carried out and it was observed that the 3 isolates that were resistance had their MIC at concentration above 200mg/ml others that were sensitive had their MIC at 100mg/ml concentration between 200mg/ml except Pestalotiopsis microspora that had its MIC at concentration $\geq 50 \text{mg/ml}$ and MFC at concentration ≥ 100mg/ml while citrinum had its Penicillum MIC at concentration $\geq 25 \text{mg/ml}$ and its MFC at concentration \geq 50mg/ml.
+This is an indication that methanolic extract Euphorbia hirta leaves posses antifungal properties that are effective on these isolates and this can be attributed to presence of active ingredients present in the leaves extract.
 This is not in agreement with a work by Waeem, et al., (2017), who observed that ethanolic extract of Euphorbia hirta (leaves) showed no antifungal activity on Aspergillus fumigatus and Aspergillus niger using dics diffusion method.
 IIondu and Bosah, (2015) in their study also concurs that leaf extracts of Euhorbiaceae posses growth inhibition against fruit rot fungi.